luslab/nf-clip/README.md

-# group-nextflow-clip
-Repo for the CLIP nextflow analysis pipeline
+# CLIP nextflow analysis pipeline

+## Development

+To develope on this pipeline please do blah blah blah